we-are-y/Y/README.md

 we must build a world where we are still needed.
 Not as cogs.
 But as whole, sovereign humans.

 Thank you for being here.
-We’re building the long game.
+We're building the long game.

 —